-- Install a pre-configured instance of a Tomcat web server version 7.0.30.
+- Install a pre-configured instance of a Tomcat web server version 8.0.21.
 On Windows platforms, the web server can run as a Windows service. - Copy the connector web application to your system and deploy it to the Tomcat web server. - Update or uninstall previous installations.

 You can choose which tasks the installer must perform.
-Note that update and uninstall tasks are only available if a previous installation exists.
+Note that update and uninstall tasks are only available if a previous installation with the installer exists.